🧡 Skip to main content🔍 Skip to search

 Let us see in detail how to create the Task and configure every Action according to the aforementioned design.

 How to create a new Task?
 First, let us create a Task file.
-Creating Task is easy.
-Open Automation Workshop Manager and select New Task from the File or context menu.
+Creating a Task is easy.
+Open the Automation Workshop Manager and select New Task from the File or context menu.

 Create a new automated Task